 - 2 TBSP Butter

-- Combine all ingredients and boil on medium, stirring
+- Combine all ingredients and bring to a boil on medium, stirring and gradually increasing heat.

 - Set pan in cold water for another 5 minutes and continue to stir